Almahawd/2025_GP_Group3/README.md

 Our primary goal is to empower families by offering:
 - AI-driven early screening tools to identify autism signs at an early stage.
 - An organized calendar system to manage appointments and schedules efficiently.
-- Educational resources and a support network to raise awareness and foster connections between families and specialists.
+- Educational resources and a support network to raise awareness and foster connections between families.

 Aligned with Saudi Arabia’s Vision 2030, Taif leverages innovative technologies to enhance healthcare accessibility and create inclusive support services for the autism community.